 300 (2006):

-A film based on the 1998 comic series of the same name, both the movie and comic are fictionalized retellings of the Battle of Thermopylae within the Persian Wars.
-Fassbender played the role of a Spartan soldier called Stelios.
-The story talks about King Leonidas played by Gerard Butler leading 300 soldiers into battle against 300,000 Persians.
-The movie was released on the 9th of March 2007, and received positive reviews from critics but also received criticism for its depiction of the Persians, which some characterized as bigoted or Iranophobic.
-300 was a huge success at the box office gaining over 450 million dollars, it’s opening was rated the 24th largest in box office history at the time.
+A film based on the 1998 comic series of the same name, the movie and comic are fictionalized retellings of the Battle of Thermopylae within the Persian Wars.
+Michael Fassbender played the role of a Spartan soldier called Stelios.
+The story talks about King Leonidas, played by Gerard Butler, leading 300 soldiers into battle against 300,000 Persians.
+The movie was released on 9 March 2007.
+It received positive reviews from critics but also received criticism for its depiction of the Persians, which some characterized as bigoted or Iranophobic.
+300 was a massive success at the box office, gaining over 450 million dollars; its opening was rated the 24th largest in box office history.

 Hunger (2008):

-It’s a historical drama film, talking about the 1981 Irish hunger strike.
-The film premiered for the first time at the 2008 Cannes Film Festival, winning the Camera d’Or award for first time filmmakers.
-Fassbender appeared in the movie as Bobby Sands, the Provisional Irish Republican Army volunteer who led the second Irish Republican Army hunger strike and participated in the no-wash protest in which Irish republican prisoners tried to regain political status after it had been revoked by the British government in 1976.
+It’s a historical drama film talking about the 1981 Irish hunger strike.
+The film premiered for the first time at the 2008 Cannes Film Festival, winning the Camera d’Or award for first-time filmmakers.
+Michael Fassbender appeared in the movie as Bobby Sands, the Provisional Irish Republican Army volunteer who led the second Irish Republican Army hunger strike and participated in the no-wash protest in which Irish republican prisoners tried to regain political status after it had been revoked by the British government in 1976.

 Fish Tank (2009):

-A British drama film that talks about Mia Williams a socially isolated 15-year-old who lives with her single mother, while her mother’s boyfriend, Conor, falls in love with Mia which results in an affair between them but at the end, it seems that Conor was not entirely what he seems.
+It is a British drama film that talks about Mia Williams, a socially isolated 15-year-old who lives with her single mother while her mother’s boyfriend, Conor, falls in love with Mia, which results in an affair between them but in the end, it seems that Conor was not entirely what he seems.
 The movie stars Michael Fassbender, Katie Jarvis, and Kierston Wareing.
-The film won many awards like the Jury Prize at the 2009 Cannes Film Festival, also won the BAFTA for Best British Film.
-Released in theaters on 11 September 2009, Fish Tank featured on BBC’s list of the 100 greatest films in the 21st-century ranking 65th on the list.
+The film won many awards, including the Jury Prize at the 2009 Cannes Film Festival and the BAFTA for Best British Film.
+Released in theatres on 11 September 2009, Fish Tank featured on BBC’s list of the 100 greatest films in the 21st century, ranking 65th.

 Inglorious Bastards (2009):

-The script was written in 1998, but the director but he didn’t come up with an ending to it and instead he worked on the two parts of Kill Bill.
-After that, he returned to work on the movie, which was filmed in Germany and France with a budget of 70 million dollars.
-The film was released in 20th may 2009 gaining 321 million dollars worldwide.
+The script was written in 1998, but the director didn’t come up with an ending; instead, he worked on the two parts of Kill Bill.
+After that, he returned to work on the movie filmed in Germany and France with a 70 million-dollar budget.
+The film was released on May 20, 2009, gaining 321 million dollars worldwide.
 Also, the film was nominated for many awards like Academy Awards for Best Performance by an Actor in a Supporting Role (Christoph Waltz), Best Motion Picture of the Year, Best Achievement in Directing, Best Writing, Original Screenplay, Best Achievement in Cinematography, Best Achievement in Film Editing, Best Achievement in Sound Mixing, and Best Achievement in Sound Editing.

 X-Men: First Class (2011):

-It’s a superhero film based on the X-Men characters appearing in Marvel Comics.
-The film talks about the period of the Cuban Missiles Crisis and focuses on the relationship between Professor Charles Xavier (James McAvoy), and Erik Lehnsherr/Magneto (Michael Fassbender).
-The film was released in the United States on the 3rd of June 2011, and was a great success, becoming the seventh highest-grossing in the series and received positive reviews from critics and audiences, who praised its acting, screenplay, direction, action sequences.
+It’s a superhero film based on the X-Men characters in Marvel Comics.
+The film talks about the period of the Cuban Missile Crisis and focuses on the relationship between Professor Charles Xavier (James McAvoy) and Erik Lehnsherr/Magneto (Michael Fassbender).
+The film was released in the United States on 3 June 2011.
+It was a great success, becoming the seventh highest-grossing in the series and received positive reviews from critics and audiences, who praised its acting, screenplay, direction, and action sequences.

 Jane Eyre (2011):

-A romantic drama film, based on Charlotte Brontë’s 1847 novel of the same name.
-The film was released in United States, United Kingdom, and Ireland.
+A romantic drama film based on Charlotte Brontë’s 1847 novel of the same name.
+The film was released in the United States, United Kingdom, and Ireland.
 The film’s costume design, led by Michael O’Connor, was nominated for an Academy Award.
 The film stars Michael Fassbender, Mia Wasikowska, and Judy Dench.

 Shame (2011):

-The film is a British drama, filmed in New York City starring Michael Fassbender and Carey Mulligan.
+The film is a British drama filmed in New York City, starring Michael Fassbender and Carey Mulligan.
 The film’s explicit scenes reflect the protagonist’s sexual addiction.
-It was released on the 13th of January 2012.
+It was released on 13 January 2012.

 A Dangerous Method (2011):

-A German Canadian film in 2011, the screenplay was adapted by writer Christopher Hampton from his 2002 stage play The Talking Cure, which was based on the 1993 non-fiction book by John Kerr, A Most Dangerous Method.
-The takes set on the World War I, A Dangerous Method describes the turbulent relationships between Carl Jung, founder of analytical psychology; Sigmund Freud, founder of the discipline of psychoanalysis; and Sabina Spielrein, initially a patient of Jung and later a physician and one of the first female psychoanalysts.
-The film was first premiered in the 68th Venice Film Festival and Toronto International Film Festival in 2011.
+A German Canadian film in 2011, the screenplay was adapted by writer Christopher Hampton from his 2002 stage play The Talking Cure, based on the 1993 non-fiction book by John Kerr, A Most Dangerous Method.
+The takes set on World War I, A Dangerous Method describes the turbulent relationships between Carl Jung, founder of analytical psychology; Sigmund Freud, founder of the discipline of psychoanalysis; and Sabina Spielrein, initially a patient of Jung and later a physician and one of the first female psychoanalysts.
+The film premiered at the 68th Venice Film Festival and Toronto International Film Festival 2011.
 The cast includes Keira Knightley, Viggo Mortensen, Michael Fassbender, and Vincent Cassel.

 Prometheus (2012):

-A science fiction film, it is set in the late 21st century and centers on the crew of the spaceship Prometheus as it follows a star map discovered among the artifacts of several ancient Earth cultures.
+A science fiction film, it is set in the late 21st century and centres on the crew of the spaceship Prometheus as it follows a star map discovered among the artefacts of several ancient Earth cultures.
 Seeking the origins of humanity, the crew arrives on a distant world and discovers a threat that could cause the extinction of the human species.
-The film was released in the United Kingdom on the 1st of June in 2012, gaining 403 million dollars worldwide with a budget of 130 million dollars.
-The film received a great compliment on the design and acting especially Michael Fassbender performance as the android David while plot elements that remained unresolved or predictable were the main source of criticism.
-The movie’s stars are Noomi Rapace, Michael Fassbender, Guy Pearce, Idris Elba, and Charlize Theron.
+The film was released in the United Kingdom on 1 June 2012, gaining 403 million dollars worldwide with a budget of 130 million.
+The film received great compliments on the design and acting, especially Michael Fassbender’s performance as the android David.
+At the same time, plot elements that remained unresolved or predictable were the primary source of criticism.
+The movie stars Noomi Rapace, Michael Fassbender, Guy Pearce, Idris Elba, and Charlize Theron.

 12 Years a Slave (2013):

 The movie was named the best film in 2013 by several critics, with a budget of only 22 million dollars and gained over 187 million dollars.
-Also, the film was nominated for many awards and won three Academy Awards for Best Picture, Best Adapted Screenplay and Best Supporting Actress for Nyong’o, in addition to the Golden Globe Award for Best Motion Picture Drama, and the British Academy of Film and Television Arts recognized it with the Best Film Award and the Best Actor Award for Ejiofor.
-12 Years a Slave was named the 44th greatest film since 2000.
+Also, the film was nominated for many awards and won three Academy Awards for Best Picture, Best Adapted Screenplay and Best Supporting Actress for Nyong’o, in addition to the Golden Globe Award for Best Motion Picture Drama.
+The British Academy of Film and Television Arts recognized it with the Best Film Award and the Best Actor Award for Ejiofor.
+12 Years a Slave was named the 44th most excellent film since 2000.

-This film was a stepping stone in Fassbender’s career since he took on a different role than what he had been used to previously.
-This time, he played the villain and quite masterfully that he was nominated for an Academy Award for Best Performance by an Actor in a Supporting Role.
+This film was a stepping stone in Fassbender’s career since he took on a different role than he had previously used to.
+This time, he played the villain so masterfully that he was nominated for an Academy Award for Best Performance by an Actor in a Supporting Role.

 Steve Jobs (2015):

-The film was based on a book with the same name in 2011, the film covers the life of personal computing innovator and Apple Inc. co-founder Steve Jobs.
-Job’s character was portrayed by Michael Fassbender alongside Kate Winslet, Seth Rogen, Katherine Waterston, Michael Stuhlbarg, and Jeff Daniels in supporting roles.
+The film was based on a book of the same name, published in 2011.
+It covers the life of personal computing innovator and Apple Inc. co-founder Steve Jobs.
+In supporting roles, Michael Fassbender portrayed Jobs’s character alongside Kate Winslet, Seth Rogen, Katherine Waterston, Michael Stuhlbarg, and Jeff Daniels.

-The film was first released in 9th of October 2015.
-People close to Jobs, such as Steve Wozniak and John Sculley praised the film’s performances, but the film also received criticisms for its inaccuracy in some of its scenes.
-Michael was nominated for the Best Actor at the 88th Academy Awards.
+The film was first released on 9 October 2015.
+People close to Jobs, such as Steve Wozniak and John Sculley, praised the film’s performances, but it also received criticism for its inaccuracy in some scenes.
+Michael was nominated for Best Actor at the 88th Academy Awards.

 Macbeth (2015):

 A British-French drama film based on William Shakespeare’s play Macbeth, it stars Michael Fassbender in the title role and Marion Cotillard as Lady Macbeth.
-The film was released in the United Kingdom on the 2nd of October then The United States on the 4th of December.
-The film received generally positive reviews from film critics who praised both Fassbender and Cotillard’s performances, as well as those of the rest of the cast.
-Although the movie had a positive critical reaction, it wasn’t a success in the box office and only gained 16 million dollars with a budget of 20 million dollars only.
+The film was released in the United Kingdom on 2 October and then in the United States on 4 December.
+The film received generally positive reviews from critics who praised Fassbender and Cotillard’s performances and those of the rest of the cast.
+Although the movie had a positive critical reaction, it wasn’t a success at the box office and only gained 16 million dollars with a budget of 20 million dollars.

 Assassin’s Creed (2016):

-An action movie based on a video game, starring Michael Fassbender, who was also a producer, Marion Cotillard, Jeremy Irons, Brendan Gleeson, Charlotte Rampling and Michael K. Williams.
-The story is an original story that expands the series’ mythology, taking place during the Spanish Inquisition.
-The film was released on the 21st of December in the United States, and it had negative reviews from critics but some said it was of higher quality than most videogame film adaptations.
-It gained 240 million dollars worldwide with a budget 125 million dollars becoming a box-office bomb and losing as much as $100 million for the studio.
+It is an action movie based on a video game starring Michael Fassbender, who was also a producer, Marion Cotillard, Jeremy Irons, Brendan Gleeson, Charlotte Rampling and Michael K. Williams.
+The original story expands the series’ mythology, taking place during the Spanish Inquisition.
+The film was released on 21 December in the United States and had negative reviews from critics, but some said it was higher quality than most video game film adaptations.
+It gained 240 million dollars worldwide with a budget of 125 million dollars, becoming a box-office bomb and losing as much as $100 million for the studio.

 X-Men: Apocalypse (2016):

-A superhero movie, it’s based on the fictional X-Men characters that appear in Marvel Comics and is the ninth installment in the X-Men film series.
+A superhero movie, it’s based on the fictional X-Men characters that appear in Marvel Comics and is the ninth instalment in the X-Men film series.
 It is the sequel to X-Men: Days of Future Past 2014.
 The stars are James McAvoy, Michael Fassbender, Jennifer Lawrence, Oscar Isaac, Nicholas Hoult, Rose Byrne, Tye Sheridan, Sophie Turner, Olivia Munn, and Lucas Till.
-The film was released in London on the 9th of May in 2016, and in the United States on the 27TH of May.
+The film was released in London on 9 May, 2016 and in the United States on the 27TH of May.

 The Light Between Oceans (2016):

 A romantic drama film based on the 2012 novel The Light Between Oceans by M. L. Stedman.
 The film tells the story of a lighthouse keeper and his wife who rescue and adopt an infant girl adrift at sea.
-Years later, the couple discovers the child’s true parentage and is faced with the moral dilemma of their actions.
-The movie was first premiered in the 73rd Venice International Film Festival on 1st of September 2016.
+Years later, the couple discovers the child’s true parentage and faces the moral dilemma of their actions.
+The movie premiered at the 73rd Venice International Film Festival on 1 September 2016.
 The stars are Michael Fassbender, Alicia Vikander, Rachel Weisz, Bryan Brown, and Jack Thompson.
 The film had mixed reviews and gained 26 million worldwide.

 Alien: Covenant (2017):